Hardin County License Hearing Guide

 If You Refused Testing

-Implied Consent Law in Texas: By driving on Texas roads, you've implicitly consented to submit to a breath or blood test if lawfully arrested for DUI.
-Refusing the test carries severe consequences.
+Texas operates under an "implied consent" law.
+This means that by driving on Texas roads, you have implicitly consented to submit to a breath or blood test if lawfully arrested for DUI.
+Refusing to submit to a test carries more severe penalties than failing a test.

 The ALR/Administrative Hearing